-The Coronary Drug Project was a nine-year, double-blind study conducted by the NHLBI to assess the long-term efficacy and safety of several lipid-influencing drugs (conjugated estrogens 2.5 or 5 mg/day, clofibrate 1.8 gm/day, dextrothyroxine 6 mg/day, niacin 3 gm/day or placebo) in 8,341 men aged 30 to 64 years with documented previous MI.156 The two estrogen regimens and dextrothyroxine were discontinued early because of adverse effects.
+The Coronary Drug Project was a nine-year, double-blind study conducted by the National Heart, Lung, and Blood Institute (NHLBI) to assess the long-term efficacy and safety of several lipid-influencing drugs (conjugated estrogens 2.5 or 5 mg/day, clofibrate 1.8 gm/day, dextrothyroxine 6 mg/day, niacin 3 gm/day or placebo) in 8,341 men aged 30 to 64 years with documented MI.
+The two estrogen regimens and dextrothyroxine were discontinued early because of adverse effects.
 No evidence of efficacy was found for the clofibrate treatment.
 Niacin treatment showed modest benefit in decreasing nonfatal recurrent MI but did not decrease total mortality.
-After a mean follow-up of 15 years, mortality from all causes in each of the drug groups, except for niacin, was similar to that in the placebo group; mortality in the niacin group was 11 percent lower than in the placebo group (52 versus 58.2 percent; p=0.0004), as reported.
+After a mean follow-up of 15 years, mortality from all causes in each of the drug groups, except for niacin, was similar to that in the placebo group.
+Mortality in the niacin group was 11 percent lower than in the placebo group (52 versus 58.2 percent; p=0.0004).